yangshun/tech-interview-handbook/website/blog/2020-05-28-summing-root-to-leaf-numbers.md

     def sum_numbers(self, root: TreeNode) -> int:
 ```

 The method signature given to us in the problem has one argument: root, which is of the type `TreeNode` .
-A `TreeNode` class is as follows (from Leetcode):
+A `TreeNode` class is as follows (from LeetCode):

 ```
 class TreeNode: